-As of the date of this MD&A, the Company is further considering and evaluating the economic viability and benefits of proceeding with building-out the Facility to obtain EU-GMP certification for the Facility.
-The Company's disclosure in the Listing Statement projected that construction of the Facility is expected to be completed over the course of a twelve (12) to twenty-four (24) month period following commencement.
-However, the projected timelines included the timeline necessary to build out the Facility to obtain EU-GMP certification.
+As of the date of this MD&A, the Company has considered and evaluated the economic viability and benefits of proceeding with building-out the Facility to obtain EU-GMP certification for the Facility.
+The Company's careful and updated assessment at this time is that the market for medical grade truffles is not sufficiently developed to warrant the cost of the build-out.